vdyo-bit/ai-devops-incident-analyzer/docs/incident-01-cpu-saturation.md

 ## Final Takeaway
 This dashboard correctly identified CPU saturation as the sole bottleneck while preventing misdiagnosis by correlating CPU, load, memory, disk, and exporter health.
 This incident demonstrates how correlating multiple node-level metrics prevents false root cause attribution during CPU saturation events.

+## Final, Balanced Conclusion**(AI)**
+Based on the observed metrics, the most likely root cause is sustained CPU saturation from a CPU-bound workload.
+However, without examining CPU mode breakdown and kernel-level activity, it is not possible to conclusively rule out kernel or scheduler-related causes.
+The current dashboard correctly identifies the bottleneck but does not fully explain the underlying trigger.